talenet/talenet/doc/PROTOCOL.md

 ### Indentity related messages

-In general we reuse Secure Scuttlebutt's about mechanism for identity data like name, image, etc. For functionality going beyond this scope we have defined the following messages:
+In general we reuse Secure Scuttlebutt's `about` mechanism for identity data like name, image, etc. For blocking identities we also use `contact` messages.

+For functionality going beyond this scope we have defined the following messages:

 #### Identity: Skill assignment